-Opposite-sex friendships got big attention in the 1989 Nora Ephron romantic comedy “When Harry Met Sally,” one of my all-time favorite movies about a man and woman (played by Billy Crystal and Meg Ryan) who develop a meaningful platonic friendship and struggle with attraction and whether or not they should make the transition to a romantic relationship.
+Opposite-sex friendships got big attention in the 1989 Nora Ephron romantic comedy “When Harry Met Sally,” one of my all-time favorite movies about a divorced man and a woman (played by Billy Crystal and Meg Ryan) who develop a meaningful platonic friendship and struggle with attraction and whether or not they should make the transition to a romantic relationship.

 “A man can never be friends with a woman he finds attractive.
 He always wants to have sex with her,” says Harry in the movie.
 Sally responds, “So, you’re saying men and women can be friends if he doesn’t find her attractive.”
 Says Harry, “No, you pretty much want to nail them, too!”
 He then goes on to say, “Men and women can never really be friends because the sex part always gets in the way.”

 I think “When Harry Met Sally” shaped the way people thought (and still think) about being friends with someone of the opposite sex.
 I think it taught men and women about the importance of being best friends with and really, really liking and trusting someone you fall in love with.
 But, it also gave people hope (and maybe false hope, in some cases) that opposite-sex friendships can easily turn into love.

 Each opposite-sex friendship is unique, as are all friendships, regardless of gender.